AbdallahHemdan/Courses-Notes/Frontend Tasks.md

   - With Log In
   - Without Log In
 - Suggest Artist

-## 🎯 Tasks
+## 🎯 Pair of tasks

+1. X-Person

+   - 8 (🎼 Playlists, Albums,Liked-Songs and songs)
+   - 9 (📚 Your Library)

+2. X-Person

+   - 4 (🏡 Home page + Player)
+   - 6 (⌚ Handling queue and Activities)

+3. X-Person

+   - 2 (👨‍🦰 Profile Layout and profile settings)
+   - 7 (🎁 Premium and private sessions)

+4. X-Person

+   - 1 (🔐 SignUp, LogIn and Forget password)
+   - 10 (💎 Welcome, Suggest artists)

+5. X-Person
+   - 3 (🎤 Artist)
-  - SignUp/LogIn/
+   - 5 (🔎 Search)

 ## 🏃‍♂️ Sprints

-- 1️⃣ 1st Sprint

-  - X-Person

-    - LogIn
-    - SignUp
-    - Forget Password

-  - X-Person

-    - Profile
-    - Profile settings

-  - X-Person

-    - Artist Page userOverview

-  - X-Person

-    - Playlists
-    - Albums
-    - Liked-Songs